kubernetes/website/content/en/docs/concepts/extend-kubernetes/api-extension/custom-resources.md

 The [aggregation layer](/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) allows you to provide specialized implementations for your custom resources by writing and deploying your own standalone API server.
-The main API server delegates requests to you for the custom resources that you handle, making them available to all of its clients.
+The main API server delegates requests to your API server for the custom resources that you handle, making them available to all of its clients.

 ## Choosing a method for adding custom resources